Degree Programs Offered

-Prerequisite(s)/Corequisite(s): CSCI 8856; bachelors degree and permission from Graduate Committee.
-Not open to non-degree graduate students.
+Prerequisite(s): Not open to non-degree graduate students.

-CSCI 8366 FOUNDATIONS OF INFORMATION ASSURANCE (3 credits)
+CSCI 8366 FOUNDATIONS OF CYBERSECURITY (3 credits)

 Contemporary issues in computer security, including sources for computer security threats and appropriate reactions; basic encryption and decryption; secure encryption systems; program security, trusted operating systems; database security, network and distributed systems security, administering security; legal and ethical issues.
 (Cross-listed with CYBR 4360, CYBR 8366)

 CSCI 8390 ADVANCED TOPICS IN DATA BASE MANAGEMENT (3 credits)

 This course is an in-depth coverage of well-selected topic(s) in recent development of database management systems.
 Since new developments in DBMS are very diverse, when each time when this course is offered, it will focus on one or more specific topics, and the course can be taken multiple times for credit.